unicornrainbow/activerecord-concernable/README.md

 ## Installation

-**Detour:** Because or the recent Rubygems vulnerability exploit they are not currently able to accept new gems.
-I've decided to release this gem in the mean time anyway.
-I will deploy it ruby-gems as soon as possible.
-In them meantime, you can use bundler to install directly from github.
+**Detour:** Because or the recent Rubygems vulnerability exploit, they're not currently accepting new gems so I haven't been able to publish it.
+In the mean time, you can install the gem with bundler as follow.

-    # File: Gemfile
+    # File: ./Gemfile
     gem "activerecord-concernable", "~> 0.4.0", :git => "git://github.com/blakefrost/activerecord-concernable.git"

 ## Usage